You may be experiencing sign in or access issues related to Office 365 or other applications which leverage the UW Entra ID (was Azure AD).

 - What URL or application you are starting with What you were doing which caused the issue.
 It is especially important to include the URL or client application, and if a client application what action you took in that application

-- Device name and platform The device is a critical part of your Azure AD authentication success or failure.
+- Device name and platform The device is a critical part of your Entra ID authentication success or failure.
 Providing both the device name and platform (Android, Windows 10, iPhone, etc.) provides key insight into the expected behaviors and may help to identify sign in events in logs.

 - Identify the point in the expected authentication flow where the problem occurs.
 Compare your sign-in experience to the expected authentication flow to identify at which point the problem happens.
 Knowing where the problem happens can be an important clue as to the cause.
 Each user may have a slightly different expected flow, depending on whether you have opted into ‘Duo 2FA for the Web’ or opted into cloud-based authentication.
 If you aren’t sure, use the first link.